-The Feldenkrais Method is a somatic, or body-oriented, intervention designed to help people reconnect with their bodies and learn ways to move with greater efficiency and grace in order to increase vitality and coordination and achieve overall improved well-being in all aspects of life.
+The Feldenkrais Method is a somatic, or body-oriented, intervention designed to help people reconnect with their bodies and learn ways to move with greater efficiency.
+It may help a person increase vitality, coordination, and achieve overall improved well-being.

 Though this approach is primarily physical in nature, bodily changes such as improvement in function are likely to have a positive impact on all areas of a person’s life.
 People seeking treatment for a range of mental health concerns may find the Feldenkrais Method a beneficial complementary approach.

 Developed by Moshe Feldenkrais in the mid-1900s, the Feldenkrais Method is based on basic principles of human development, integrated with physics and biomechanics.
 Feldenkrais taught judo and other martial arts classes for decades, incorporating his knowledge of the nervous system and the body into his healing process after sustaining serious knee injuries.
 His recovery guided his eventual development of a mind-body approach that used guided movement to improve physical and emotional well-being.

 The Feldenkrais Method’s integration of motor skills, martial arts, biomechanics, and psychology has been shown to increase flexibility, coordination, and a person's self-image.
 Movement is believed to be an essential element in the process of uncovering the relationship between development and adaptation, as it can assist people in the identification and examination of their cognition, intention, and attention abilities and patterns.